The Ways Cleaning Can De-Stress

 Physical movement can release endorphins.
 The physical movement involved in rearranging items and wiping down surfaces can give you a light workout.
 Depending on how much cleaning you do, the motions your body makes can release endorphins, which are natural painkilling hormones that can relieve stress and increase satisfaction.

 A distraction from crisis can keep you sane.
-Being in your home too much can cause you to get too inside your head.
+Being in your home too much can cause you to get in your head.
 Doing simple activities to distract yourself will help you fight this chronic overthinking.
-Cleaning and reorganizing different areas of your home or apartment will give your mind a bit of a workout and distract you from your stresses.
+Cleaning and reorganizing different areas of your home or apartment will give your mind a bit of a workout and distract you from stressors.